-Overhead electric traveling cranes are generally operated indoors, so congestion is often an issue.
+Bridge or overhead electric traveling cranes are generally operated indoors, so congestion is often an issue.

 Watch for changes in the work area that may cause interference.
 Storage racks with material stacked too high are a common problem.

 Operators should always check for trolley and bridge drift before operating the crane.